What to do when you receive your Student route visa?

 If any of this information is incorrect, ask for it to be changed immediately, before you travel to the UK.
 If there is no time for the error to be corrected before you travel, ask the entry clearance post for advice.

 New students from certain countries are required to register with the local police within seven days of collecting their BRP.
 If this applies to you there will be an instruction to do so listed on your vignette or BRP.
 Pauline McCluskey from the International and Student Experience team will make arrangements for you to attend the police station in Dalmarnock – this is often not within seven days of BRP collection and this is permitted by the Home Office under special arrangement provisions.
-You will receive an email from the Conservatoire with further instructions in September.
+You will receive an email from the Conservatoire with further instructions prior to starting your course.
 The cost to register with the Police is £34.
 You will also be required to inform the police if you move address during your programme of study.
 For further information please go to the Home Office website.

 What happens if your passport or BRP is lost or stolen

 If your passport or BRP is lost or stolen you must make sure that you report it to the police and UKVI as soon as possible.
 You can do so via the form here.
 You will need to apply for a replacement within three months of the loss or theft.
 In the first instance please go to the UKCISA website for further information.
-Please also see Sarah Ward for further support.
+Please also see Pauline McCluskey for further support.

 If you need any further advice after you have received your visa then please contact email@example.com